 The food you eat has a huge impact on your health.
-A well-balanced, nutritious diet can help to prevent many illnesses and can significantly improve some existing health conditions, such as diabetes or high blood pressure.
-It can also lower your chances of developing heart disease, stroke and some types of cancer.
+A well-balanced, nutritious diet can help to prevent many illnesses and improve some existing health conditions, such as diabetes or high blood pressure.
+It can lower your chances of developing heart disease, stroke and some types of cancer.

 What is a healthy diet?

 You need to drink plenty of water and eat a variety of foods to make sure you’re getting the vitamins and nutrients your body needs.
 This includes:

 - fibre and starch foods

 - drink alcohol in moderation